rmina9474/MVC-FrameWork-Demo/README.md

 - Shopping cart and checkout process
 - Admin dashboard for managing products, categories, and orders
 - Order management and tracking
+- Containerized deployment with Docker and Docker Compose
+- Integrated health checks for monitoring

 ## ✨ Features